Keeled Rat Snake (Ptyas carinata)

 Food: Primarily rats and other small mammals.
 Probably frogs, lizards, and other snakes.
 Probably they are quite opportunistic and eat whatever presents itself.

 Defensive Behavior: These snakes are quite adept at defending themselves.
 They have almost endless energy and don’t seem to stop after 10-20 strikes as most snakes do, they can continue more than 60 times.

 Notes: I have seen about two dozen of these snakes in the wild – usually forest bordering the sea.
 They are very fast on the ground, and I have never seen them climb trees, but I have seen them easily climb the sides of large limestone cliffs, poking their heads into holes to see what they might find to eat.
 These snakes are sometimes mistaken for the king cobra (Ophiophagus hannah) as they are about the same size, general shape and tails, and they even have some banding that can be mistaken for the king cobras.
 These snakes are active throughout the daylight hours and are best caught by tailing them while they are going through brush so they cannot twist around and bite you as they strike.
 These snakes are one of the few species in Thailand that can hiss when aggravated.
-Today on the trail up a mountain in Tub Kaak in Krabi, I found and briefly caught a 1.5 m specimen and he hissed repeatedly as I tailed him and he tried to twist through the small bushes to get away.
-Other snakes that make noises with their mouths are: Burmese pythons, King cobras, Monocled cobras, spitting cobras of both types (equatorial and siamese), and the Russell’s viper (Chain viper).
+Today on the trail up a mountain in the Nong Talay subdistrict of Tub Kaak in Krabi province, I found and briefly caught a 1.5 m specimen and he hissed repeatedly as I tailed him and he tried to twist through the small bushes to get away.
+Other snakes that make noises with their mouths are: Burmese pythons, King cobras, Monocled cobras, spitting cobras of both types (equatorial and siamese), and the Russel’s viper (Chain viper).

 Species: carinatus or carinata

 Video of a small Ptyas carinata I caught crawling among limestone cliffs in Krabi province, Thailand: